SoftSimu/CellSim3D/documentation.md

 + "squeeze_rate2": rate of shrinkage of the new cell in apoptosis (replaces growth rate)
 + "numberOfCells": 0,
 + "fractionOfCells": fraction of new cells that will have these properties
-+ "closenessToCenter": (daughter cells / cells themselves?) in this specific radius will be of the new type
++ "closenessToCenter": (daughter cells/cells themselves?) in this specific radius will be of the new type
 + "Yseparation": Apply changes for cells in range y $\in$ Yseperation*boxMax.y
-+ "chooseRandomCellindices": Chosse random cells to (change properties of existing cell/ have the daughter cells be of the new kind?) , 0 for false & 1 for true #Ask <
++ "chooseRandomCellindices": Choose random cells to (change properties of existing cell/ have the daughter cells be of the new kind?), 0 for false & 1 for true #Ask <
 + "daughtSame": 1,
 + "duringGrowth": 1,
 + "recalc_r0": 0